-Despite your direction in Advance Medical Directives, emergency medical services personnel are required to attempt to resuscitate all patients in cardiac or respiratory arrest if they are called in an emergency and a Do Not Resuscitate Order is not available.
+Despite your direction in Advance Medical Directives, emergency medical services personnel are required to attempt to resuscitate all patients in cardiac or respiratory arrest if they are called in an emergency unless they are given a Do Not Resuscitate Order.
 This is true in all 50 states!
-If you or a loved one suffers from a serious medical condition and you do not want to have cardiopulmonary resuscitation, you must ask your physician to sign a Do Not Resuscitate Order.
+If you suffer from a serious medical condition and you do not want to have cardiopulmonary resuscitation, you must ask your physician to sign a Do Not Resuscitate Order.
 Only a physician can authorize this.

-A General Durable Financial Power of Attorney authorizes someone you choose to make financial and legal decisions for you.
+A General Durable Financial Power of Attorney (POA) authorizes someone you choose to make financial and legal decisions for you.
 This is a written legal document that can be revoked by you at any time and terminates upon your death.
 It allows your agent to handle most of your affairs, including writing checks on your accounts, filing tax returns and collecting various benefits, such as Social Security and pensions.

 What happens to someone who becomes incapacitated and has no POA?

 A person who becomes incapacitated, whether because of illness or an accident, who has not designated an agent to handle finances can fall prey to scammers, undue influence of others, and significant losses.
 The inability to pay bills when due and manage finances is personal to each person, however, unless they have authorized and empowered someone else to assist.
 The legal remedy used by the Courts is the appointment of a Conservator to take control of financial and other assets, make management decisions, pay bills, and sell assets as necessary to pay for the care of the incapacitated person (the “ward”).
 As with a guardian appointment, this is a lengthy and public process in the Court and can take some time, even in an emergency.
 The conservator who is appointed will be required to file an inventory and annual accountings with the Commissioner of Accounts for as long as the appointment lasts, with filing and audit fees paid from the estate of the ward.